Ade-Ogunbiyi/Chips_Sales_Analysis/README.md

 # Chips_Sales_Analysis (Virtual Internship)
- Evaluating how different customer segments and trial stores are performing for a major retailer.
-This analysis dives into data-driven insights, highlighting customer behavior, product preferences, and how marketing strategies are affecting sales across various store locations
+ This project evaluating how different customer segments and trial stores are performing for a major retailer.
+This analysis dives into data-driven insights, highlighting customer behavior, product preferences, and how marketing strategies are affecting sales across various store locations.

 # Executive Summary
-Quantium's retail analytics team conducted an in-depth study of customer purchasing behavior in the chips category to guide strategic decisions for the next half-year.
+Quantium's retail analytics team which i was privileged to be part of,conducted an in-depth study of customer purchasing behavior in the chips category to guide strategic decisions for the next half-year.
 The goal was to evaluate how trial store layouts compared to regular store setups, focusing on key metrics like total sales, customer engagement, and shopping patterns.
-The findings showed that trial stores 77 and 88 saw notable sales growth, driven by an increase in customer visits, while store 86 didn’t perform much differently from its control.
-The team recommends adopting successful strategies from the trial stores to boost customer traffic across all locations.
+My findings showed that trial stores 77 and 88 saw notable sales growth, driven by an increase in customer visits, while store 86 didn’t perform much differently from its control.
+My recommendation was to adopt successful strategies from the trial stores to boost customer traffic across all locations.

 ![Infographic Key Findings](https://github.com/user-attachments/assets/8c627bf7-2d9f-4e6c-b340-619318fe3711)